alpha-yadav/DSA/readme.md

 In summary, adjacency matrices offer a simple and efficient way to represent dense graphs, but their space complexity makes them less suitable for sparse graphs.
 For sparse graphs, adjacency lists are generally preferred.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called lines or arcs) connecting pairs of vertices.
+Think of it like a map: cities are vertices, and roads connecting them are edges.

+Here's a breakdown of key introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A collection of vertices and edges.
+Formally, G = (V, E), where V is a set of vertices and E is a set of edges, with each edge being an unordered pair of vertices (for undirected graphs) or an ordered pair (for directed graphs).

+* **Vertex (Node, Point):** A fundamental unit of a graph, representing an object or entity.

+* **Edge (Line, Arc):** A connection between two vertices.

+* **Undirected Graph:** Edges have no direction.
+The edge between vertices u and v is the same as the edge between v and u.
+Represented as {u, v}.

+* **Directed Graph (Digraph):** Edges have a direction.
+The edge from u to v is different from the edge from v to u.
+Represented as (u, v), where u is the source and v is the destination.

+* **Weighted Graph:** Each edge has an associated weight or cost, often representing distance, capacity, or some other quantity.

+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge between the same pair of vertices).

+* **Adjacent Vertices:** Two vertices connected by an edge.

+* **Incident Edge:** An edge is incident to the vertices it connects.

+* **Degree of a Vertex (in an undirected graph):** The number of edges incident to the vertex.

+* **In-degree and Out-degree of a Vertex (in a directed graph):** The in-degree is the number of edges pointing to the vertex, and the out-degree is the number of edges pointing away from the vertex.

+* **Path:** A sequence of vertices such that consecutive vertices are adjacent.

+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices (except the start/end vertex).

+* **Connected Graph:** An undirected graph where there is a path between any two vertices.

+* **Connected Component:** A maximal connected subgraph (a subgraph that is connected and is not contained in any larger connected subgraph).

+* **Tree:** A connected undirected graph with no cycles.

+**2. Representations of Graphs:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where the element (i, j) represents the presence (or weight) of an edge between vertex i and vertex j.

+* **Adjacency List:**  For each vertex, a list of its adjacent vertices is maintained.

+**3. Applications of Graph Theory:**

+Graph theory has numerous applications in various fields, including:

+* **Computer Science:** Network routing, data structures, algorithm design, social network analysis.
+* **Operations Research:** Network flow, transportation problems, scheduling.
+* **Chemistry:** Molecular structures.
+* **Physics:**  Modeling interactions between particles.
+* **Biology:**  Modeling biological networks (e.g., gene regulatory networks).
+* **Social Sciences:**  Social network analysis.

+This introduction provides a foundational understanding of graph theory.
+Further exploration would delve into more advanced concepts such as graph algorithms (e.g., shortest path algorithms, minimum spanning trees), graph coloring, planarity, and network flows.